ruslansavchuk/kubernetes-the-hard-way-certs/docs/01-api-server.md

 EOF
 ```

-Generate certificate for communication with the clients
+And now, we can generate "api-server" server certificate for communication with clients.

 ```bash
 {
 cat > kubernetes-api-server-csr.json <<EOF